A literary nonfiction exploring the stories we inherit, the stories we survive, and the stories we finally choose for ourselves.

 The danger of defining someone by their ID cards is not only misunderstanding; it is reduction.
 No single story can hold the multitude of a human being.

-When he died, I expected grief to arrive as visible sorrow and exhaustion.
-Instead, something quieter happened.
-The internal architecture that had held my life together shifted.
-What I believed about safety, certainty, and identity began to loosen.
+The internal architecture that had quietly held my life together began to shift.
+What I believed about safety, certainty, and even who I was started to loosen.

-At first, I thought I was writing my way back to the person I had been before loss.
+At first, I believed I was writing my way back to the person I had been before the loss.

 But grief did not return me to who I was.
 It rewrote me.

-Subscribe to our YOUTUBE channel to watch the video when it drops.
+Subscribe to our YouTube channel to watch it when it goes live.

 This book is for readers who are: